Leafwing-Studios/fop-rules/docs/character-options/classes/incarnation.md

 ## Grit

 At level 1, you are able to push through impairments through sheer force of will.
 At the start of each of your turns, make a difficulty 10 Presence (Endurance) skill check.
-If you succeed, remove one stack of a condition of your choice from yourself.
+If you succeed, remove one stack of a ailment of your choice from yourself.

 ## Temperament